pawanpaudel93/othent-svelte-components/README.md

 The Othent Login Component emits the following events:

-- `login`: Dispatched when the user successfully logs in.
+- `loggedIn`: Dispatched when the user successfully logs in.
 The event detail contains the login response data.
-- `logout`: Dispatched when the user logs out.
+- `loggedOut`: Dispatched when the user logs out.
 The event detail contains the logout response data.

 To handle these events, you can attach event listeners to the component: